telerik/blazor-docs/components/multiselect/grouping.md

 * One level of grouping is supported.
 * The `DefaultItem` (e.g. "Select item...") is always rendered above the sticky group header in the dropdown.
-* A grouped ComboBox will provide a `Groups` property with a single [`GroupDescriptor`](https://docs.telerik.com/blazor-ui/api/Telerik.DataSource.GroupDescriptor) in the [`DataSourceRequest`](https://docs.telerik.com/blazor-ui/api/Telerik.DataSource.DataSourceRequest) argument of its [OnRead event]({%slug components/multiselect/events%}#onread).
+* A grouped MultiSelect will provide a `Groups` property with a single [`GroupDescriptor`](https://docs.telerik.com/blazor-ui/api/Telerik.DataSource.GroupDescriptor) in the [`DataSourceRequest`](https://docs.telerik.com/blazor-ui/api/Telerik.DataSource.DataSourceRequest) argument of its [OnRead event]({%slug components/multiselect/events%}#onread).
 This will allow the developer to apply grouping with [manual data operations]({%slug components/grid/manual-operations%}).
 * `GroupHeaderTemplate` and `GroupItemTemplate` will be introduced in a future version.
 Currently there is a bug in the Blazor framework that prevents us from supporting them.
 * Virtual scrolling with grouping will be supported in a future version.